 Duties and taxes

+From a logistical standpoint, you will buy the appropriate shipping label DDU/DAP or DDP and include customs documentation with your international shipment.
 Check with your domestic postal service as a local resource to make sure you know which documents you need to ship internationally.
 They’ll typically have these documents for you.

 When you buy your shipping labels through Shopify Shipping, you’ll be provided with the necessary customs documentation needed to fulfill international shipments.